-The administration of medication by employees is discouraged; and we recommend that medications be administered outside of childcare hours of operation.
+The administration of medication by Child Care Staff is discouraged.
+We recommend that medications be administered outside of child care hours of operation.

 For children who must take medication while in the program, parents/guardians must follow the Board policy for administration of medication during school hours.
-A written prescription from the physician as well as written authorization from the parent is required - forms are available in the center office and should be completed and returned to the Day Care staff before any medication will be given.
+A written prescription from the physician as well as written authorization from the parent is required - forms are available in the center office and should be completed and returned to the Child Care Staff before any medication will be given.

 Meals and Snacks

-The Day Care Program will provide a noon meal for each child in attendance.
+The Child Care Program will provide a noon meal for each child in attendance.
 This meal will include at least one (1) food from each of the four basic food groups and shall be served in quantities to meet at least one third of the recommended daily dietary allowances.
-Monthly menus will be posted in the Day Care Center for review.
+Monthly menus will be posted in the Child Care Center for review.
 (Copies available upon request.)

 The program will provide an afternoon nutritious snack.
-For any child who arrives prior to 8:30 in the morning, the Program will also provide a morning snack, which does not replace breakfast.
+For any child who arrives prior to 8:30 AM, the Program will also provide a morning snack, which does not replace breakfast.
 Please make every effort to feed children breakfast at home.
 This is particularly true for infants who cannot eat the morning snack (i.e., graham crackers; sliced bananas; pop-tarts; zwieback; Cheerios, etc.).